Aubay-Data-AI/calista/README.md

 ### Example

 Here's an example using the Pandas Engine.
-Suppose youhave a dataset represented as a table:
+Suppose you have a dataset represented as a table:

 | ID        | status    |last increase | salary  |
 |-----------|-----------|-----------|-----------|